Planning a Culminating Project

 Plan C: Preparing a Professional Project/Portfolio

-Plan C programs require that a significant professional project or a portfolio of projects be prepared in conjunction with approved graduate courses in the student's major area of concentration.
+Plan C programs require that a significant professional project or a portfolio of projects be prepared in conjunction with approved graduate courses or internship(s) in the student's major area of concentration.

+Each program determines the format of the portfolio/project.
+Please consult with your program adviser/committee chair.
 The department may exercise the right to retain any or all materials prepared for the professional portfolio or project.
-It is import for students pursuing this option to submit the portfolio to the department well in advance of the final oral examination.

 Plans A, B and C: The Final Conference and Oral Examination